Lieul000/Lieul000/README.md

-- 👋 Hi, I’m @Lieul000 , byte-size junior SOC.
+- 👋 Hi, I’m @Lieul000 , byte-size junior Cyber analyst.

 - 👀 I’m interested in GRC and about probably anything if you are passionate about it.